lmzuccarelli/rust-catalog-introspection-tool/README.md

 Ensure that you have the correct permissions set in the $XDG_RUNTIME_DIR/containers/auth.json file

-Execute the following to copy from a registry
+Execute the following to copy and calculate upgrade paths for several catalogs and specific packages

 ```bash
 mkdir -p working-dir/rhopi/blobs/sha256